-The most straightforward option is to get a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has lots of financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
+The most straightforward option is to get a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has lots of financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
 New AC equipment can be more efficient and give you superior comfort, helping to reduce your energy costs.

 You could also select the status quo and continue using recycled R22 air conditioning refrigerant for the near future.
-While this sounds like a good alternative, the cost of servicing old R22 A/C systems is starting to exceed several hundred dollars (easily a down payment on a new system).
+While this sounds like a great alternative, the cost of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
 You may also see the prices increase as demand continues to rise on a substance that is no longer produced or widely accessable.

-If you aren’t sure what type of AC refrigerant your air conditioning system uses, our team is here.
-Contact Service Experts Heating & Air Conditioning today and we can provide an inspection to find out if you are currently using R22 and, if so, what’s the best next step.
+If you aren’t confident what type of AC refrigerant your air conditioning system uses, our team is here.
+Call Service Experts Heating & Air Conditioning today and we can provide an inspection to find out if you are currently using R22 and, if so, which option works best for you.

 The good news